prof-rossetti/georgetown-opim-557-201803/assignments/activex-controls/assignment.md

 Repeat the combo box challenge above, but use a list box control instead.

 ![A screenshot of a list box control which displays the currently selected item name in a linked cell](/notes/activex-controls/list-boxes/list-box.png)

+> Note: if the List Box is acting a little buggy, either visually or in the sense that its click/change event is triggered when the workbook is opened, don't worry about it.
+Just consider this when choosing which controls to use in the future. :smile_cat:

 #### Spin Button Challenge